Our Dual Diagnosis Program

 How to Get Help

-If you or someone you know is engaging in self-harm, it’s important to seek help immediately.
-Contact St. Mary’s Wellness Center to learn more about our services or to schedule an appointment.
+If you or someone you know is self-injuring, it’s important to seek help immediately.
+Contact St. Mary’s Wellness Center to learn more about our self-harm treatment and mental health services or to schedule an appointment.
 Recovery is possible, and we are here to help every step of the way.

 Frequently Asked Questions

 While self-harm itself is not usually a suicidal act, it can be associated with increased risk of suicide due to underlying mental health issues.
-It is a sign of emotional distress that needs immediate attention.
+Self-injurious behavior is a sign of emotional distress that needs immediate attention.

 Yes, therapy can be very effective in helping individuals who self-harm to learn healthier coping strategies, address underlying issues, and reduce their reliance on self-injury.